Power Maxed Racing: Vauxhall Astra (2017–2025)

-For 2019, they signed Jason Plato and Rob Collard and will run under the name Sterling Insurance with Power Maxed Racing.
+For 2019, they signed Jason Plato and Rob Collard and ran under the name Sterling Insurance with Power Maxed Racing.

+Cupra Leon (2025)

+On the 10th of August 2025, Power Maxed Racing's headquarters were destroyed in a fire that resulted in the total loss of their entire fleet of cars, including their BTCC Astras.
+They would enter the Knockhill round next weekend with two Cupras, one loaned to them by the Patterson family and the other by Un-Limited Motorsport.

 Touring Car Trophy

 Vauxhall Astra (2019)

 Power Maxed Racing entered a BTCC-spec Vauxhall Astra in the finale of the 2019 Touring Car Trophy for series organiser Stewart Lines.

 TradePriceCars.com (2020)

 Power Maxed Racing has announced it will make the move into TCR UK for the 2020 season full-time in partnership with TradePriceCars.com.
 The team will run a Cupra León TCR in the series, with Trade Price Cars owner Dan Kirby the driver.

 Engineering

 Power Maxed Racing are renowned for their skills in project management.
 From initial design, through development, to finished product, the company has built a number of successful racing cars being campaigned across Europe.